 It was in 2010 at their “home” at Pacific Shores RV Park in Newport, severe chest pains overcame Macke.
 He immediately went to Samaritan Pacific Communities Hospital’s Emergency Department.

 “I really liked the way I was treated,” said Macke.
 “They did the stress testing here, then I was sent to Corvallis for an angiogram and lots of other tests, and thought to myself, boy, Samaritan really has good staff and good doctors!”

 He was relieved to learn that he had no heart blockages or other issues.
 Macke and Mary continued their “snowbird” lifestyle.
 While off-road, Macke tucked into a good crime novel, and Mary became quite the poker player.

 “Dimes only!” she said.

-It was in 2012 that Macke noticed some symptoms that had him schedule a visit to David Long, MD, of Samaritan Central Coast Internal Medicine.
+It was in 2012 that Macke noticed some symptoms that had him schedule a visit to David Long, MD, of Samaritan Health Center - Newport.
 Macke’s prostate specific antigen or PSA level, was elevated.
 Long referred him to Good Samaritan Regional Medical Center for further testing, and it was confirmed: Macke had prostate cancer.